adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 keys:address().
 ```

-If it returns something less than 1, that means you don't have an
+> Note: If it returns something less than 1, that means you don't have an
 account yet.

 ***